fundor333/fundor333.com/content/post/dev/2017-05-16-hugo-into-docker.md

 Date: 2017-05-16T12:27:11+02:00
 Tags: docker, hugo, image, container
 Title: Hugo into Docker
+Summary: This blog is publish with a docker image with GitLab.
+But I don't like the image I was using because wasn't update and it's big and havy.
+So I fork the project for create an update version for my personal blog.

 This blog is publish with a docker image with GitLab.
 But I don't like the image I was using because wasn't update and it's big and havy.
 So I fork the project for create an update version for my personal blog.